Updated August 26th, 2019 by Josh Arnold

-Construction stocks can be defined very widely to include materials companies, home builders, service companies, etc.
+Construction stocks can be defined very widely to include materials companies, home builders, retailers, and more.

-However, we think the purest plays on construction relate to equipment and construction services companies and thus, these stocks offer the best way to take advantage of long-term fundamentals we find attractive.
+We believe the purest plays on construction relate to equipment and construction services companies and thus, these stocks offer the best way to take advantage of long-term fundamentals we find attractive.

 Why We Like Construction Long-Term

 First, rising global gross domestic product, or GDP, means that construction activities and services will be in demand over the long-term.
 Data from the World Bank on global and US GDP is below from 2010 through 2018.

 While growth has slowed slightly from 2010’s levels, we have seen global and US GDP very steady in the 2% to 3% range annually.
 This constant increase in economic activity means office buildings, retail, housing and other core infrastructure items are being built across the developed world.
 In order for those things to happen, construction equipment and services are needed, and that is a key reason why we like the construction sector.